 1. Pre-heat oven to 375°.

 2. Combine all dry ingredients in a large bowl, set aside.

-3. Beat eggs, maple syrup and oil of choice until well blended.
+3. Beat eggs, maple syrup, vanilla and oil of choice until well blended.
 (My hand-held immersion blender works great for this.)

 4. Mix the egg mixture into the dry ingredients, then stir in the carrots, figs, raisins and nuts.